 The Ramsay Générale de Santé brand dates back to the 2014 purchase of Générale de Santé by the Australian hospital group Ramsay Health Care in partnership with Crédit Agricole Assurances.

-The quality and security of care is the group’s priority.
-As such our group is today a reference in terms of modern medicine, especially in outpatient care and enhanced recovery.
+The quality and safety of care is the group's priority in all the countries where it operates.
+This is why the group is today one of the references in modern medicine, especially in ambulatory surgery and enhanced recovery after surgery (ARS).